Rasecode/ML_project/README.md

 So, the last step is just customize our Cloud Run service, and select our image to run in GCP.

 BUILDING OUR UI:
-In this part, we will deploy our UI for our machine learning model.
+In this part, we will deploy the UI for our machine learning model.
 Check streamlit folder for more detail.

 Step 1:
 Create a .py with all tne necessities for your UI.
 You can take streamlit/app.py as a template.